[EagerLoad] Which is more useful, leftJoin or with? [N+1 problem]

 Join is an SQL function used to retrieve data from multiple tables at once.

-In this example, you can think of the final data being created as the same number as the Comment model.
+For example, you can think of it as creating the same number of final data as the Comment model.

-However, the ability to obtain the data all at once is attractive, and
+The ability to acquire the data all at once is certainly appealing, and

-it is ideal when it is not required as a model or when simple, flat data is desired.
+it's ideal when you don't need it for a model or when you want simple, flat data.

-In the example, the Comment model associated with the Bolg model will exist under the "relations" property.
+For example, a Comment model associated with a Bolg model would exist under a property called `relations`.

-Models can be nested and retrieved in the hierarchical order of their parent-child relationships, so models are not merged.
+Since models are retrieved nested in a hierarchical order of parent-child relationships, they are not merged.

-Related models and related data are retrieved all at once, eliminating redundant data.
+Related models and data are retrieved at once, avoiding redundant data.

-This is also useful when you want to treat the retrieved data as a model as is.
+This is also useful when you want to treat the retrieved data directly as a model.

 By the way, with can be used to retrieve relationships as long as they continue, such as (ModelA.ModelB.ModelC.), but since nesting means that all passed models will be included as outer shells, you will eventually need to remove them by unset or similar